airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 For more details on what the spec is, you can read about the Airbyte Protocol [here](../../understanding-airbyte/airbyte-specification.md).

 The generated code that Airbyte provides, handles implementing the `spec` method for you.
-It assumes that there will be a file called `spec.yaml` (or, alternatively, `spec.json`) in the same directory as `source.py`.
+It assumes that there will be a file called `spec.yaml` in the same directory as `source.py`.
 If you have declared the necessary JsonSchema in `spec.yaml` you should be done with this step.

 ### Step 5: Implement `check`